6 R programming

 …and can then even put the arguments in the wrong order:

-However, if we only supply n we get an error, because there is no default value for x:
+we get an error, because there is no default value for x

 It is possible to pass a function as an argument.
-Here is a function that takes a vector and a function as input, and applies the function to the first two elements of the vector:
+Here is a function that takes a vector and a function as input and applies the function to the first two elements of the vector:

-By supplying different functions to apply_to_first2, we can make it perform different tasks:
+, we can make it perform different tasks:

 x <- c(4, 5, 6)